niCodeLine/memos/README.md

 # memos

-FastAPI - PostgreSQL (- Redis - ADK) implementation to track your memos.
+FastAPI - PostgreSQL - Redis implementation to track your memos.

 A robust and lightweight RESTful API to manage your personal reminders, tasks, and memos.